 - The 3E Book of Exalted Deeds introduces the Slayer of Domiel Prestige Class, essentially a good-aligned version of the Assassin and intended for use by Rogues.

 - The 3.5 book "Complete Adventurer" had a pair of prestige classes called the Shadowbane Inquisitor and Shadowbane Stalker, both of which require the ability to Sneak Attack and the ability to cast Detect Evil in order to join.
-This means that players wishing to join must take levels in Rogue and Paladin, the later of which requires the character to be Lawful Good.
+This means that players wishing to join must take levels in Rogue and Paladin, the latter of which requires the character to be Lawful Good.

 - Assassin's Creed: The titular assassins only slay those who have committed grave crimes against their fellow man.

 - City of Heroes: Later in the game's run, all ten archetypes were opened up to both heroes and villains, allowing players to run a Heroic Stalker.
 All Stalkers started the game with a low-level stealth power.
 Their offensive power sets were fast, melee attacks, and their defensive power sets were usually agility-based, focusing on dodging damage, rather than tanking or healing it.

 - Dishonored: Player character Corvo Attano is framed for the murder of the Empress of the Isles and the disappearance of Princess Emily.
 He fights to save the princess and clear his name, using his natural stealth and a cadre of supernatural powers, most of which are themed around stealth and nondetection.